 What about malaria?

-I recommend you check out the excellent CDC travel website for recommended vaccines before you go, and over-the-counter medications to bring on your trip.
+I recommend you check out the excellent CDC travel website for recommended vaccines before you go.

 Every travel bag should have basic medicines and supplies like Tylenol (acetaminophen), Benadryl (diphenhydramine), Imodium (loperamide), Dramamine (dimenhydrinate), hydrocortisone cream, and bandages.